Superxujwbruce/AutomationQA/README.md

 ## Usage
 To run the app, type the following code in R: `shiny::runGitHub('AutomationQA', 'superxujwbruce')`<br><br>
 In this way, it will launch the app in your default web browser.
 From there, you can follow the on-screen instructions to compare spend/taxonomy files and view the match rate graph.

+## UI Preview
 Here is a screenshot of our Spend/Taxonomy QA Automation tool.
 As you can see below, the tool has a simple and intuitive interface that allows you to select desired columns and view the match rate graph.
 <img src="https://github.com/Superxujwbruce/AutomationQA/blob/main/screenshot.png">

 ## Contact